drixindustries/Rug-Killer-On-Solana/client/public/DEPLOYMENT_INSTRUCTIONS.md

 - ✅ Runs 100% locally on your computer
 - ✅ Never transmits your private keys
 - ✅ Generates vanity address ending in "tek"
-- ✅ Deploys $RUGK to Solana mainnet
+- ✅ Deploys $ANTIRUG to Solana mainnet
 - ✅ Gives you full control via Phantom import

 **Ready to deploy?
 Run the script and follow the prompts!** 🚀